ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 A reliable peak set should show strong overlap with promoter regions, sharp peak boundaries, and consistency across replicates.
 Additionally, it should ressemble what can be seen in the previously generated coverage files.

+### Broad or poorly defined peaks

+- **Missing Tn5 shift correction:** Without the standard +4/-5bp adjustment, the signal from the forward and reverse strands remains physically separated by the 9bp duplication created during transposition.
+This causes the peak caller to see two slightly offset sub-populations of reads rather than a single, unified insertion site.
+Consequently, MACS3 may "smear" the signal, resulting in artificially increased peak widths and a loss of the sharp, "pointy" summits characteristic of high-quality ATAC-seq data.
+This lack of precision can obscure fine-scale genomic features, such as transcription factor footprints, and dilute the statistical significance of narrow regulatory elements.